swaptacular/swpt_accounts/protocol.rst

 .. [#compare-change] ``creation_date``, ``change_ts``, and
-  ``change_seqnum`` can be used to reliably determine the correct order in a sequence of `AccountChange`_ messages, even if the changes occurred in a very short period of time.
+  ``change_seqnum`` can be used to reliably determine the correct order in a sequence of changes, even if the changes occurred in a very short period of time.
 When considering two changes, ``creation_date`` fields MUST be compared first, if they are equal ``change_ts`` fields MUST be compared, and if they are equal, ``change_seqnum`` fields MUST be compared as well.

 .. [#interest] Note that the ``interest`` field shows the amount of interest accumulated on the account only up to the ``change_ts``